-This page explains feelings you might have about lockdown easing.
+This page explains feelings you might have about the coronavirus lockdown easing.
 It also provides tips on managing these feelings and where to get more support.

-Lockdown has been difficult for many people.
-But when we were in full lockdown across the UK things might have felt more certain, as the rules were more clear.
-Now things might start feeling less clear, and there may be new challenges.
+Lockdown has been difficult for many of us, for lots of different reasons.
+In full lockdown things might have felt more certain or predictable, as the rules were clearer.
+But now that lockdown restrictions have eased things might feel less clear, and there may be new challenges.

-It can feel stressful when things are changing fast.
+It can feel stressful when things are changing.

 This page covers: